shnarazk/LubySequence/presen.typ

   L u b y_1(13) & arrow L u b y_1(13-(2^3-1)=6) arrow L u b y_1(6-(2^2-1) = 3) = 2
 $

-// - At the top of a tree or *_envelope_* which contains the target number as a node, the recursion stops.
-// - Otherwise, the right tree is folded to the left tree.
-By a simple calculation, we find that any number is placed to the top of a tree or in the right subtree.
 //- The worst recursion depth of $L u b y (N)$ would be $O(log(N))$.

 == Another interpretation using a binary tree